BootBlock/PoSh-Backup/README.md

     }

 ### Automated Backup Verification
 PoSh-Backup includes a powerful feature to automate the verification of your backups, providing a high degree of confidence that they are valid and restorable.
 This works by defining "Verification Jobs" that restore an archive to a temporary "sandbox" location and then check the restored files against a manifest that was created during the original backup.
+These verification jobs can be run for all enabled configurations via the `-RunVerificationJobs` switch, individually via the `-VerificationJobName <name>` parameter, or scheduled to run automatically.

 **How it Works:**
 1.  **Enable Manifest Creation:** For any backup job you wish to verify, you must first enable the creation of a contents manifest.
 In your `User.psd1`, add `GenerateContentsManifest = $true` to the job's definition.
 This creates a `.contents.manifest` file alongside the backup archive, listing every file's path, size, modification date, attributes, and CRC checksum.